gisborne/gisborne.me/_posts/2025-04-16-programming-in-the-age-of-abundance.md

 - smart contracts (e.g. Ethereum);
 - new types of goods (e.g. place-based digital goods as in [Pokémon Go](https://en.wikipedia.org/wiki/Pokémon_Go));
-- new types of markets (e.g. fractional ownership services like [Masterworks](https://www.masterworks.com) and [Rally](https://rallyrd.com)
+- new types of markets (e.g. fractional ownership services like [Masterworks](https://www.masterworks.com) and [Rally](https://rallyrd.com));
-- deep dynamic pricing
+- deep dynamic pricing;
-- reputation systems.
+- reputation systems;
-- synthetic cooperatives — AI-mediated collectives that self-organize around shared goals.
+- synthetic cooperatives — AI-mediated collectives that self-organize around shared goals;
-- personal economic agents — AIs that manage your labor, attention, data, or intellectual property.
+- personal economic agents — AIs that manage your labor, attention, data, or intellectual property;
 - post-firm production — where systems of value creation look more like networks, guilds, or swarms than balance sheets and reporting chains.

 Can we reinvent the committee?
 Fix HOAs?

 Ooh, I know: let's reinvent government!

-How about Government?
 Fast feedback loops, closer monitoring, more participation.

 Won't it be fun building software that facilitates a world of greater sharing?